-For the degree of master of arts and education, students must meet requirements for the degree as stated in the Judith Herb College of Education, Health Science and Human Service graduate section of this catalog.
+For the degree of Master of Arts and Education, students must meet requirements for the degree as stated in the Judith Herb College of Education graduate section of this catalog.

-Department of Geography and Planning
+Department of Geographyland Planning VERSITY OF

-Patrick L. Lawrence, Chair Daniel J. Hammel, Graduate Adviser
+Patrick L. Lawrence, Chair

+Daniel J. Hammel, M.A.
+Program Director and M.A.
+Graduate Adviser

-For the master of arts degree, students must meet the following departmental requirements, including 36 credit hours of graduate work:
+For the Master of Arts degree, students must meet the following departmental requirements, including 36 credit hours of graduate work:

 - 1. 16 of the 36 minimum hours must be taken in the department at the 6000 level.
 Fifteen additional elective hours may be taken at the 5000 or 6000 level within the major.
 The 6100, 6150, 6910, and 6920 courses are mandatory.
 This 15-hour requirement may not include the following courses: 6700, 6910, 6940 and 6960. - 2.
 A minimum of one graduate-level (at least three hours) course or seminar, approved by the adviser, must be taken in a related area outside the department.
 This may not include an independent study or research course. - 3.
 The selection of geography and planning courses and related courses should comprise a unified program chosen in consultation with the graduate adviser. - 4.
 At the end of the second semester of full-time work, the student takes a comprehensive written and oral exam upon completion of at least nine course credits, maintaining a B grade or better in 6100 and 6150, and a B average or better for all graduate work.
-Successful completion of the comprehensive exam entitles the student to become a formal candidate for the M.A. degree.
+Successful completion of the comprehensive exam entitles the student to become a formal candidate for the M.A. degree. - 5.
+The student then seeks approval of a thesis topic, formulates a thesis committee, and submits the proposal for approval. - 6.
+The student should research and write an approved thesis under the direction of a thesis committee composed of departmental faculty members.
+The student may select an applied or traditional thesis option.